klukaszek/GGYL/README.md

 ## Compilation

-On all platforms, run the following command in the terminal to compile Gargoyle.
+On Linux and MacOS, run the following command in the terminal to compile Gargoyle.

+Gargoyle is not implemented for Windows, but I'll look into it.

 ```
 Make